pravin5551/pravin5551/README.md

 <h1 align="center">Hi 👋, I'm Pravin Pawar</h1>
-<h3 align="center">A dedicated Android Developer skilled in Kotlin, Java, and Dart with a strong background in debugging and MVVM architecture.
-Proficient in Flutter Provider, Room, SQFlite, and adept at Deep Linking and Sembast.
-Experienced with BitBucket, Figma, Trello, Jira, and Agile Methodology.
-Expertise in Git, Android SDK, and Payment Gateway integration.
-Well-versed in Memory Management, ExoPlayer, and Google API usage.
-Experienced in Linter Integration, Google Play Store deployment, State Management, and API Integration.
-Proficient with Charles Web Debugging Proxy.
-Passionate about mobile app development, open-source projects, and sharing knowledge with fellow engineers. </h3>
+<h3 align="center">With 3.5 years of hands-on experience, I am a seasoned Full Stack Android Developer proficient in Kotlin, Java, and Dart.
+Skilled in debugging, MVVM, MVC, MVP, and Flutter Provider.
+Experienced with Room, SQFlite, and adept at Deep Linking and Sembast.
+Well-versed in BitBucket, Figma, Trello, Jira, and Agile Methodology.
+Expertise includes Git, Android SDK, Payment Gateway integration, and Memory Management.
+Experienced in ExoPlayer, Google API, Linter Integration, and deploying applications on Google Play Store.
+Knowledgeable in State Management, API Integration, and proficient with Charles Web Debugging Proxy.
+Passionate about mobile app development, I enjoy tackling challenges and contributing to open-source projects, all while sharing knowledge with the community. </h3>

 - 🌱 I’m currently working on **Mobile Development**